mozilla/data-docs/cookbooks/longitudinal_examples.md

 ### Sampling

-While composing queries, it can be helpful to work on small samples to reduce query runtimes:
+While composing queries, it can be helpful to work on small samples to reduce query runtime:

 ```sql
 SELECT * FROM longitudinal LIMIT 1000 ...
 ```

-There's no need to use other sampling methods, such as TABLESAMPLE, on the longitudinal set.
-Rows are randomly ordered, so a LIMIT sample is expected to be random.
+There's no need to use other sampling methods, such as `TABLESAMPLE`, on the longitudinal set.
+Rows are randomly ordered, so a `LIMIT` sample is expected to be random.

 ### Example Queries

-#### Blocklist URLs (extensions.blocklist.url)
+#### Blocklist URLs (`extensions.blocklist.url`)

 ```sql
 SELECT bl, COUNT(bl)